 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 It may be possible to enter the course in Years 2 and 3 if you have a relevant foundation degree, Higher National Diploma (HND) or equivalent.

 The modules listed below are for the academic year 2019/20 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.

 Year 3 modules include:

-This is an exciting time to enter the industry, as it transforms into an ever-more multifaceted field of practice that utilises digital platforms and new business models, a trend that is set to continue.
-This degree will greatly increase your employment prospects and opportunities in the music business.
+This is an exciting time to enter the music industry, as it transforms into an ever more multifaceted field of practice that utilises digital platforms and new business models.
+This degree is designed to greatly increase your employment prospects and opportunities in music business.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Unistats is the official site that allows you to search for and compare data and information on university and college courses from across the UK.
 The widget(s) below draw data from the corresponding course on the Unistats website.
 If a course is taught both full-time and part-time, one widget for each mode of study will be displayed here.

 If you're a UK/EU applicant applying for full-time study you must apply via UCAS unless otherwise specified.